 FAQs:

-The 1996 American Silver Eagle is considered a key date due to its notably low bullion mintage of just over 3.6 million coins, the lowest of any Silver Eagle issued between 1986 and 2020.
-This scarcity has contributed to its popularity among collectors seeking to complete or enhance their collections.
+The 1996 American Silver Eagle is considered a key date due to its notably low mintage—just over 3.6 million coins—which is the lowest for any bullion Silver Eagle issued between 1986 and 2020.
+This scarcity has made it a highly sought-after piece among collectors.

-The 1996 Silver Eagle features Adolph A. Weinman's classic Walking Liberty design on the obverse, symbolizing freedom and hope.
-The reverse showcases John Mercanti’s heraldic eagle, a representation of American strength and tradition, making the coin both visually striking and historically significant.
+The 1996 American Silver Eagle features Adolph A. Weinman’s classic Walking Liberty design on the obverse, a symbol of freedom and hope, while the reverse showcases John Mercanti’s Heraldic Eagle, representing American strength and unity.

-The 1996 American Silver Eagle is often chosen as a commemorative gift for significant occasions such as birthdays, anniversaries, or graduations.
-Its historical significance, iconic design, and key date status make it a thoughtful and lasting keepsake.
+Yes, the 1996 American Silver Eagle is often chosen as a meaningful gift for graduations, anniversaries, and other milestones.
+Its combination of historical significance, classic design, and pure silver content makes it a memorable keepsake.